akshay-zz/AspNetCore.Testing.MadeEasy/README.md

 - `AddRange`

-### The following samples unit and integration tests are based on this Controller：
+### The following samples of unit and integration tests are based on this Controller：

 ```C#
 public class PersonController : ControllerBase